Castell Coch: 20th–21st centuries

 Bute died in 1900 and his widow, the Marchioness, was given a life interest in Castell Coch; during her mourning, she and her daughter, Lady Margaret Crichton-Stuart, occupied the castle and made occasional visits thereafter.
 Production in the castle vineyards ceased during the First World War due to the shortages of the sugar needed for the fermentation process, and in 1920 the vineyards were uprooted.
 John, the 4th Marquess, acquired the castle in 1932 but made little use of it.
 He also began to reduce the family's investments in South Wales.
 The coal trade had declined after 1918 and industry had suffered during the depression of the 1920s; by 1938, the great majority of the family interests, including the coal mines and docks, had been sold off or nationalised.

 The 5th Marquess of Bute, another John, succeeded in 1947 and, in 1950, he placed the castle in the care of the Ministry of Works.
+The donation was accepted only with reluctance; in the post-war period Burges's reputation, and that of Victorian architecture more generally, were at their lowest ebb, and the castle was considered a "hideous Victorian joke".
 The Marquess also disposed of Cardiff Castle, which he gave to the city, removing the family portraits from the castle before doing so.
 In turn, the paintings in Castell Coch were removed by the ministry and sent to Cardiff, the National Museum of Wales providing alternatives from their collection for Castell Coch.
+Many of the original furnishings, removed in 1950, have been recovered in the later 20th and 21st centuries and returned to their original locations in the castle.
+Two stained-glass panels from the demolished chapel, lost since 1901, were rediscovered at an auction in 2010 and were bought by Cadw for £125,000 in 2011.
 Academic interest in the property grew, with publications in the 1950s and 1960s exploring its artistic and architectural value.
-Since 1984, the property has been administered by Cadw, an agency of the Welsh Government, and is open to the public; it received 69,466 visitors in 2011.
+Since 1984, the property has been administered by Cadw, an agency of the Welsh Government, and is open to the public; it typically receives between 50,000 and 75,000 visits per year; this number dropped during the COVID-19 pandemic, and 23,095 people visited in 2021.
 The Drawing Room is available for wedding ceremonies.